vikastripathi707/SignaturePad/README.md

 ## Features:

-Draw signatures on a canvas using mouse or touch input Change text color, background color, and font size Clear the canvas and start over
+- Draw signatures on a canvas using mouse or touch input
+- Change text color, background color, and font size
+-  the canvas and start over
-Save signature as an image file
+- Save signature as an image file
-Retrieve previously saved signatures from local storage
+- Retrieve previously saved signatures from local storage

 ## Use Cases:

-Signing electronic documents
+- Signing electronic documents
-Creating custom signatures for websites or applications Practicing one's signature
+- Creating custom signatures for websites or applications
+- Practicing one's signature
-Creating personalized artwork or designs
+- Creating personalized artwork or designs

 ## Target Audience:

-Individuals who need to sign electronic documents Website or application developers who need custom signatures Artists or designers who want to create personalized artwork or designs Future Enhancements:
+- Individuals who need to sign electronic documents.
+- Website or application developers who need custom signatures.
+- Artists or designers who want to create personalized artwork or designs.

+## Future Enhancements:

-Adding more customization options for the signature, such as line thickness, line style, and text style Integrating with third-party applications or services for signing electronic documents Adding a feature to export the signature as a vector graphic or a different image format Implementing a feature to import signatures from external sources, such as a camera or a scanner.
+- Adding more customization options for the signature, such as line thickness, line style, and text style
+- Integrating with third-party applications or services for signing electronic documents
+- Adding a feature to export the signature as a vector graphic or a different image format
+- Implementing a feature to import signatures from external sources, such as a camera or a scanner.